mumblebaj/MMM-Growatt/README.md

                 password: "password",
                 plantId: "plantId", // Can be obtained from the Growatt site by checking your Plant information.
 This can be accessed from the left side of the screen
                 updateInterval: 1000*60*30 ,//Update every 30 minutes
-                dataLoggerId: "dataLoggerId" //Can be found under Input Search Number }
+                dataLoggerId: "dataLoggerId" //Can be found under Input Search Number.
+This would be the logger you want track.
+No support for multiple loggers yet.
+        }
 },
 ````